Skip to content

 Priore, now in his fourth year with Sayin as his signal caller, knows his quarterback well.

-“My goal [coming into Penn] was to just play good football for a long time.
-Records come with that.
-Its cool to see those things, but we definitely want to just finish out the season strong,” Sayin said.
+“My goal [coming into Penn] was to just play good football for a long time,” Sayin said.
+“Records come with that.
+Its cool to see those things, but we definitely want to just finish out the season strong.”

 A family of QBs

-“I love coach Priore,” Sayin said.
+“I love Coach Priore,” Sayin said.
 “I didn’t have many offers coming out of high school, and he believed in me [and] he’s believed in me since.”

-“I was going to bed because we had a Sunday practice [the next morning],” Aidan recounted.
+“I was going to bed because we had a Sunday practice [the next morning],” Aidan said.
 “I got a text that Julian was in the game.
 I turned it on my phone the play before he threw the touchdown.
 Was super fun to watch.”

 As Ohio State was on a bye week, Julian flew into Philadelphia to surprise his brother and watch him take the field last Saturday against Columbia.